Watermelon2306/exam/README.md

 - Wire repositories to your database technology of choice (MyBatis/JPA) and implement caching per the plan.
 - Expose REST controllers that delegate to `ExamAttemptService` for `start`, `save`, and `submit` flows.
 - Add module-level unit tests to validate grading, state transitions, and idempotency guarantees.
+- See `docs/github-sync.md` for step-by-step instructions to push this branch to your GitHub repository and open a PR.